The Bankrate promise

 Earthquake insurance provides coverage for any direct physical loss to your building and personal property caused by an earthquake.
 It does not provide coverage for erosion, landslides, tsunami or volcanic eruption, even if caused by an earthquake or aftershock.

-In Oregon, there was an average of 2.8 earthquakes per year of a magnitude three or higher between 2010 and 2015.
-The Portland metro and Klamath Falls areas have the most significant seismic activity, making these locations highly susceptible to earthquake damage.
+While most of Oregon is at risk, the Oregon Division of Financial Regulation has noted that most earthquakes have been reported around the Portland metro area and Klamath Falls in the last two decades.
+Between 2010 and 2015, there was an average of 2.8 earthquakes per year of a magnitude three or higher in Oregon.
 Earthquakes have the potential to cause extensive damage to your home and even destroy it, requiring the need to be rebuilt, which typically isn’t covered by a standard homeowners insurance policy.

 Other reasons someone might want earthquake insurance